 Newer models or those with better resale value typically attract lower interest rates.
 Older or less popular models may carry higher rates due to depreciation concerns.

 The type of bike influences the loan terms.
-Standard and electric bikes may have lower interest rates due to affordability and eco-friendly incentives, while luxury bikes might carry higher rates due to their higher risk profile.
+Standard and electric bikes may have lower interest rates due to affordability and eco-friendly incentives.
+However, luxury bikes might carry higher rates due to their higher risk profile.

 Two-wheeler loan interest rates typically vary among banks and NBFCs as they may have different policies.
 Often, NBFCs are more flexible when assessing your eligibility for the loan but may offer slightly higher rates than banks.

-If you have other ongoing loans, lenders may consider you a higher-risk borrower.
+If you have other ongoing loans, lenders may consider you a higher-risk borrower, as your Debt-to-Income (DTI) Ratio is higher.
 This might result in higher interest rates on your bike loan or stricter terms, as your repayment capacity could be stretched.

 Lenders often provide festive offers or promotional schemes, reducing interest rates or waiving processing fees.
 This usually makes loans more affordable during specific periods.